iterative/dvc.org/static/docs/user-guide/contributing.md

 authenticated with your google account.

 You then need to create a bucket, a service account and get its credentials.
-You can do this via web UI or console.
+You can do this via web UI or terminal.
 Then you need to put your keys to `scripts/ci/gcp-creds.json` and add these to your `ENV`:

 ```dvc